mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 CAN Packet Types
 ````````````````
-According to ISO 15765-2, CAN bus supports 4 types of UDS packets.
+According to ISO 15765-2, CAN bus supports 4 types of Packets.

 List of all values of `Network Protocol Control Information`_ supported by CAN bus: